-Staff Sergeant William Lee Owen Brown was killed on February 10, 1968 when the C-130 aircraft he was a passenger on was hit by enemy fire as they approached the Khe Sanh airfield.
+Staff Sergeant William Lee Owen Brown was killed in action (KIA) on February 10, 1968.
+Enemy fire struck the C-130 Brown was a passenger on as they approached the Khe Sanh airfield during the Vietnam War.
 The damaged plane was able to land but did not stop safely, running off the end of the runway, exploding in flames.
 Five of the ten passengers escaped the burning wreckage and received treatment at the US Army hospital.

 Brown was born January 20, 1934 in DeLand, FL where he attended public schools.
 Brown joined the Marine Corps in June 1953.
 He attended military photography schools at Fort Monmouth, NJ and Tokyo, Japan.
 His many USMC roles included that of recruiter, a drill instructor at Parris Island, NC, and at the time of his death, he served as a non-commissioned officer in charge of the First Marine Air Wing Photo Lab.

-During his career Sergeant Brown was awarded multiple decorations including the Good Conduct Medal, the National Defense Ribbon, was a six-time recipient of Expert Rifleman awards, the Navy Commendation Medal with Combat (V), Air Medal and Combat Aircrew Insignia with three stars.
+During his career Sergeant Brown was awarded multiple decorations.
+Brown received the Good Conduct Medal, the National Defense Ribbon, was a six-time recipient of Expert Rifleman awards, the Navy Commendation Medal with Combat (V), Air Medal and Combat Aircrew Insignia with three stars.

-Sergeant Brown is buried in Oakdale Cemetery, in DeLand, FL.
+Sergeant William Lee Owen Brown, who was KIA during the Vietnam War, is buried in Oakdale Cemetery, in DeLand, FL.

-To better understand the controversial and complex intricacies of the Vietnam War, I recommend a subscription to the bi-monthly VIETNAM MAGAZINE.
+The Vietnam War is a controversial and complex topic.
+I recommend a subscription to the bi-monthly Vietnam magazine.

 DeLand Sun News

-If you are interested in war time death, military burials located in Oakdale Cemetery, I invite you to read my blog post about Sergeant Adam Quinn, who perished while serving in Afghanistan.
+For readers interested in military burials located in Oakdale Cemetery, I invite you to read my blog post about Sergeant Adam Quinn, who perished while serving in Afghanistan.